casterbn/QtCompile/library/009-Misc/001-Notes for this repo.md

 Following is my opinion of this blog.

 First of all, I have a Qt account, but I don’t understand why I need a Qt account to install the Qt development kit.
-All are compiled from the same set of source code.
+All files are compiled from the same set of source code.
 It will not change even if you log in to your Qt account.
 It will not add any features to Qt.
 "This can help optimize Qt" is simply nonsense.

 LTS is only available for commercial license.
 So what is the license for the LTS source package?
 If it is also only available for commercial licenses, Qt basically says goodbye to stable open source software.